omega-gg/VBML/doc/backend.md

 ### validate: regExp

-The pattern that validates URI(s) that this backend supports.
+The pattern that validates the supported URI(s).
 ```
 validate: ^youtube.com|^youtu.be
 ```